-Counselling is an opportunity to talk about difficult issues and situations - and your thoughts and feelings about them - in a safe and confidential environment with a trained professional who will listen in an accepting and non-judgmental way.
+Counselling, also known as talking therapies, is an opportunity to talk about difficult issues and situations, exploring your thoughts and feelings about them in a safe and confidential environment, with a trained professional who will listen in an accepting and non-judgmental way.

 The types of issues that clients typically bring to counselling include:

 However, counselling is not considered suitable for everyone.
 To ensure we can provide you the support you need we aim to provide clients with an initial assessment appointment within 28 days of receiving a referral.

 Confidentiality in counselling creates a space where the client can explore sensitive topics in the knowledge that the counsellor will not repeat what clients say unless there are exceptional circumstances.
 For the counsellor, maintaining confidentiality within certain limitations is an ethical responsibility, and it is part of what makes counselling different from other relationships.

 The client gives consent in writing for the confidence to be broken

 Community Counselling is compelled by a court of law or in order to safeguard a child

 Information relates to the prevention or detection of serious crime